-Understanding how moisture moves through concrete is critical to successful flooring.
+Understanding moisture movement through concrete is critical to successful flooring.
 It helps you reduce the risk for future moisture-related flooring failure during installation.
 It also helps you identify and assess the cause of moisture-related issues that have already occurred.

 Dynamics of moisture movement

 Despite its outward appearance, concrete isn’t solid.
 It’s filled with air pockets and veins.
 When poured, the concrete slab contains the batch water from the mix.
 As it sets, water begins to evaporate, and the air pockets and veins begin to form within the slab.
 These veins are called capillaries.
 As concrete hardens, batch water and vapor get pulled into these air pockets.
 This process is called “capillary action.”

 Moisture also enters the concrete slab through external sources.
 Most slabs are poured over a vapor retarder because moisture from the ground below will seep into concrete.
 Sub-slab vapor is a primary cause of moisture-related distress in concrete floors that don’t have a moisture vapor barrier.

 Concrete will also pull moisture from the air and release moisture into it.
 It depends on whether the air is holding more or less moisture than the slab.
 This is why the relative humidity (RH) in the air and within the slab is so critical.
 The RH indicates how much moisture is already present relative to what is absorbable.
 If the air has an RH of 30%, it’s holding 30% of the moisture it can.
 If the RH of the slab is higher, moisture will tend to move from the concrete into the air.
 The reverse is true if the RH in the slab is lower than the RH in the air.